Chapter 7 - Topography/Geology/Soils/Seismic

-- California Department of Conservation Geological Survey (CGS), 2001, Guidelines for preparing geological reports for regional-scale environmental and resource management: DMG NOTE 52 (PDF).
+- California Department of Conservation Geological Survey (CGS), 2001, Guidelines for preparing geological reports for regional-scale environmental and resource management: CGS NOTE 52 (PDF).

-- California Department of Conservation Geological Survey (CGS), Guidelines for evaluating and mitigating seismic hazards in California (PDF), 2008, Pub ID: SP 117A.
+- California Department of Conservation Geological Survey (CGS), Guidelines for evaluating and mitigating seismic hazards in California, 2008, Pub ID: SP 117A.

 - Caltrans Seismic Hazard Map (Based on Maximum Credible Earthquake), 1996, by Caltrans, scale 1:750,000.